piglovesyou/graphql-let/README.md

 # Prerequisites
 yarn add -D typescript graphql

-# graphql-let as dev-dependency
+# Install graphql-let with its peer dependencies
-yarn add -D graphql-let

-# graphql-let's peer-dependencies
-yarn add -D @graphql-codegen/cli @graphql-codegen/typescript @graphql-codegen/import-types-preset
+yarn add -D graphql-let @graphql-codegen/cli @graphql-codegen/typescript @graphql-codegen/import-types-preset

-# Install GraphQL code generator plugins depending on what you want
+# Install GraphQL code generator plugins depending on your needs.
+These are in `plugins` of your .graphql-let.yml.
 yarn add -D @graphql-codegen/typescript-operations @graphql-codegen/typescript-react-apollo

 # Other libraries depending on your scenario